rob-earwaker/riff/riff.Chunk.md

 ## [`riff.Chunk.read`](riff.Chunk.md#riffchunkread)

-The recommended way to create a [`riff.Chunk`](riff.Chunk.md#riffchunk) instance.
+The recommended way to create a [`riff.Chunk`](riff.Chunk.md#riffchunk) object.
 It reads the chunk identifier and chunk size from a binary IO stream, but does not read beyond the header.

 ```python
 >>> import io